Healthy Homes Assessment Homedale

 Homedale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Homedale and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required throughout Homedale and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will apply during the tenure of an apartment rental.
+• Property managers and landlords must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be applicable to the rental property.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes